paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-048-maintenance-of-minimum-essential-coverage.md

 ### Statutory Notes

+#### Amendment of Subsection (d)(3)
+Pub.
+L. 119–21, title VII, § 71301(d), (e), July 4, 2025, 139 Stat.
+322, provided that, applicable to taxable years beginning after Dec.
+31, 2026, subsection (d)(3) of this section is amended by striking “an alien lawfully present in the United States” and inserting “an eligible alien (within the meaning of section 36B(e)(2))”.
+See 2025 Amendment notes below.

 #### Inflation Adjusted Items for Certain Years
 For inflation adjustment of certain items in this section, see Revenue Procedures listed in a table under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).